Dirty Rotten Scoundrels (film): Critical response

 According to the review aggregator website Rotten Tomatoes, 89% of critics gave the film a positive review based on 44 reviews, with an average rating of 7/10.
 The site's critics consensus called the movie "buoyant [and] clever" and praised Caine and Martin's chemistry.
 At Metacritic, the film has a weighted average score of 68 out of 100 based on 14 critics, indicating generally favorable reviews.
-Audiences polled by CinemaScore gave the film an average grade of B+ on an A+ to F scale.
+Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Roger Ebert of the Chicago Sun-Times wrote that while the film was predictable, Martin and Caine's chemistry was enjoyable and "Headly provides a resilient foil."
 Variety called it "wonderfully crafted" and "absolutely charming" and praised the editing and music.
-Echoing other critics, Vincent Canby of The New York Times commended Cain and Martin's partnership and the film's divergence from "mistimed and misdirected comedies" from that time.
+Echoing other critics, Vincent Canby of The New York Times commended Caine and Martin's partnership and the film's divergence from "mistimed and misdirected comedies" from that time.

-Musical adaptation
+Adaptations

-Remake
+In 2004, the Dirty Rotten Scoundrels musical premiered on Broadway with music and lyrics by David Yazbek.

-Metro-Goldwyn-Mayer has produced a remake of the film with Rebel Wilson, Anne Hathaway and Alex Sharp, titled The Hustle.
+MGM produced The Hustle in 2019, a remake starring Rebel Wilson, Anne Hathaway, and Alex Sharp.